martinkearn/Gulp-HTML-Lab/BuildingWithGulp.md

 7. Bask in the glory of your first Gulp task

 ##3.
 Minify CSS with gulp-minify-css
-We are now going to add a more usefull task, one that minifies your CSS files and stores them in the WWWroot folder.
+We are now going to add a more useful task, one that minifies your CSS files and stores them in the WWWroot folder.

 1. In the command prompt simply type `npm install gulp-minify-css` and hit enter.
 This will install the 'gulp-minify-css' plug-in.
 2. Add `var minifycss = require("gulp-minify-css")` which will initialise gulp-minify-css plug-in.
 Add this just beneath the existing var line.